-My friend Brittany sent me an IM today.
+My friend Brittany sent me an instant message.
 “Hello, Lovely,” it started.

-Yesterday afternoon at the neighborhood park down the street, many parents were out with their children.
+At the neighborhood park down the street, many parents were out with their children.
 Cami snagged a spot on a swing, and I moved over to sit on the bench nearby.
-I’ve been fighting this cold or flu nastiness, and I really didn’t feel good.
+I was fighting this cold or flu nastiness, and I really didn’t feel good.
 It was such a warm day, though, and sunny, that I just couldn’t make Cami stay inside.

 This beautiful young woman came over to me and said, “Hi, Candi.
 I just wanted to tell you how much we appreciate your music at Breakaway.”
 I immediately cringed inwardly.
-It turns out this lady has lived a block away from me for over three years, has been coming to Breakaway, and came to last year’s women’s retreat.
-(I help to lead worship in all three situations.)
+It turns out this lady has lived a block away from me for over three years, has been coming to Breakaway, our church’s weekly women’s Bible study, and attended the women’s retreat.
+(I helped to lead worship in all three situations.)
 My first thoughts were to examine my body language and vocal utterances during the minutes preceding her approach.
 Did I cuss?
 Was I Snippy Mom with Cami?
-Then I looked at the way I was dressed: not very snazzy: old capris with a floppy shirt someone gave me---you know, clothes I wear when I think I’m not going to see anyone I know.
+Then I looked at the way I was dressed: not very snazzy: old capris with a floppy shirt someone gave me—you know, clothes I wear when I think I’m not going to see anyone I know.

-I stood there and talked to Kelly, who then introduced me to her husband, who just happened to come home from work early yesterday.
+I stood there and talked to Kelly, who then introduced me to her husband, who just happened to come home from work early.
 My daughter was so thrilled.
 “Hey, Mommy!
 Looks like you made some new friends too this time!”

 You know what Melisa said to me?
-“You see how He’s slobbering all over you, right?” reminding me of how I had asked God to touch my face, to let me know with every fiber of my being that He loves me.
+“You see how He’s slobbering all over you, right?” reminding me of how I had asked God to touch my face, to let me know He loves me.
 And it struck me: I didn’t look at the meeting with Kelly as a hug from God, or as an affirmation that I matter, that I’m making a difference, that I’m effective for the Kingdom.

 I looked at the meeting as another opportunity to count all the ways I don’t measure up.
 I deflected everything she said.
 Every blessing she spoke over me, I patted nicely on the head (in the name of humility?) and thought, “That’s nice of you to say.”
 But felt nothing.